Kelinz74/TheTechAcademyBasicC-SharpProjects/README.md

 - Demonstrated chaining two constructors together.

 ### [Try/Catch Assignment](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/TryCatchAssignment)
-- Asked the user if they had a birthday this year yet and then for thier age.
+- Asked the user if they had a birthday this year yet and then for their age.
 - Displayed the year the user was born with a datetime calculation.
 - Used a try/catch for any exceptions.
 - Displayed appropriate error message if the user enters zero or negative numbers.
-- Also displayed a gernaeral message for all other exceptions.
+- Also displayed a general message for all other exceptions.

 ### [ASP.NET MVC Entity Framework Submission Assignment(Car Insurance)](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/CarInsurance)
-- Created an ASP.NET MVC Entity Framework web page that is for an Auto Insuracne company.
+- Created an ASP.NET MVC Entity Framework web page that is for an Auto Insurance company.
 - Starts with a base of 50 dollars a month quote.
 - There are if statements to check for age of the customer, make and model of the vehicle, year of the vehicle, speeding tickets, DUI and if Full Coverage is needed.
 - Calculations in if/else statements for each item.
-- Then saved after the calcualtion is done to a database that shows the customer information and the quote of the cost of insurance.
+- Then saved after the calculation is done to a database that shows the customer information and the quote of the cost of insurance.

 ### [Entity Framework Code-First app](https://github.com/Kelinz74/TheTechAcademyBasicC-SharpProjects/tree/main/FinalChallengeSubmissionAssignment)
 - Created a basic Entity Framework Code-First app that creates a basic Student database and adds one student.